-Many users ask on different forums that they are dealing with the massive overheating problems in their desktop PC.
+Many users ask on different forums that they are dealing with the massive CPU overheating on idle in their desktop PC.
 Even the modern PC having high advanced hardware installed in it faces the rising temperature problem.

 Instant case had the following components: